Part 57: Riley Shepard History, His Journal, and A Video Clip

 I thought maybe he cut out articles to keep going on his life long "journal journey".
 As mentioned in previous blogs, almost every page of his journal includes what was going on with politics, the world, and sometimes movie or Broadway openings.
 The way he documented his life shows that he was thinking all the time, constantly reading, writing... his brain was on fire.

-Always at the back of my mind, when I go through my Dad's journal and his letters, and even when I see the proof that he scammed people, is what he endured as a child.
-He had been tormented in the Eastern Carolina Training School for Boys (rape, humiliation, solitary confinement, denied food for days) from ages 12 to 15 years old.
+Always at the back of my mind, when I go through my Dad's journal and his letters, when I see the proof that he scammed people, is the extreme trauma he endured as a child.
+His grandmother put him in the boy's prison, "The Eastern Carolina Training School for Boys" where he endured rape, humiliation, solitary confinement, denied food, from ages 12 to 15 years old.
 He was also ripped away from his parents and the only family he ever knew.
 Maybe this way of journaling is how he kept himself from losing his mind completely, as many of us might have.

 Below is an example of how he'd keep track of his years here on earth.

 After watching the VHS Riley made me all those years ago, it's clear that he'd clipped out the articles for his cable access program, "The Riley Shepard Show".
 He would basically go over news items he thought might work for the program that day.
 Anyway, here is a clip of the opening of the show.